AriAlanPR/DevWidgets/CONTRIBUTING.md

 But new tools are more than welcome!
 Don't forget to create your Tool as a implementation of the Tool class.

 ## Localization
-Translate DevWidgets to your language!
+Translate ArcanumDev to your language!
 You can find the map of the translations [here](./assets/templates/translation.yaml).

 ## Tests
 Write unit tests for our features that are not covered by tests yet.